paysera/php-style-guide/README.md

 We do *not* put PhpDoc on services, that are type-casted and injected via constructor, as they are automatically recognised by IDE and desynchronization between typecast and PhpDoc can cause warnings to be silenced.

-If property value is not set in constructor, we must always add `|null` to the PhpDoc of that property.

 ### Fluid interface

-If method returns `$this`, we use `@return $this` that IDE could guess correct type if we use this method for objects of sub-classes.
+If method returns `$this`, we use typehint `: self` that IDE could guess correct type if we use this method for objects of sub-classes.

 ### Multiple available types